 You can select which process suits you best you depending on the discussion below.
 If you want a good quality long-lasting vibrant print then go with screen printing.
 If you want a lot of tees printed within a very short time, then you get to go with heat transfer.

 A pre-prepared stencil is used to apply a layer of ink over the textiles.
 With the help of ink, the image is transferred to the textile.

 Custom designs are produced onto the apparel using pressure and heat onto a heat reactive adhesive coated material called transfer paper, the design is printed while a heat press is applied, and the adhesive reacts with the heat and transfers to the fabric

 Better quality printing is possible than the heat transfer

 Heat press machine or iron

-Multi-color print is possible for each color separate screen is needed it limits the use of screen printing for multi-color
+Multi-color printing is possible for each color separate screen is needed which limits the use of screen printing for multi-color

 Appropriate when dealing with multiple colors